usnistgov/poseList3DPlot/README.txt

 run.bat

+Arguments are expected to be CSV filenames.

+e.g.

+./run.sh src/test/resources/examplePoses.csv

-Use the "File-> Open" menu option to select a csv file with xyz fields.
+Files can be passed using a command line argument or with the "File-> Open" menu option to select a csv file with xyz fields.
 The plot can be rotated and moved to view from any angle/position.
 Select one of the radio buttons and the bottom determine how the plot is rotated or moved when you drag within the display area.